Custom Search

 5. Dolls' House Magazine - BackDolls' House Magazine FrontNow enter your pictures into your FrontPage program, or the like, side by side.
 No spaces.

 6. View it as if on a web page and print.
 Print 2 out.
 One on semi-gloss.
-One on plain paper.
-The one on plain paper is a pattern for cutting out a couple (2) pages for your magazine.
+One on plain letter size.
+The one on plain letter size is a pattern for cutting out a couple (2) pages for your magazine.
 The one on semi-gloss will become the cover of your mag.

 7. Cut out your tiny magazine.

-8. Using your plain paper copy, cut out more pages.
+8. Using your plain letter copy, cut out more pages.
 We made 4.
 2 pages, each folded, making your total of 4.

 9. Next we folded our cover and glued the blank pages in place.